-There is talk of a small fountain, a trickle of movement, and some orange fish, of lilies and aquatic grasses; but for now there is nothing, just this sheet of water three feet deep.
+There is talk of a small fountain to provide a trickle of movement, and of orange fish, of lilies and aquatic grasses; but for now there is nothing, just this sheet of water three feet deep.

 Thus it is that I find myself standing in a pond in a pair of waders, in the first days of autumn, skimming the surface for algae, dropping bulbs, and scooping up diatoms in jam jars.

 Dell’Aquila is also here now, working on his folly, laying a course of bricks, tip-tapping them and nudging them home, inspecting their lines, rotating half-bricks in his hand and hitting them, breaking them in half, dusting at the broken edges.